 If you know which side of the family at least one of your 3rd cousins (or closer) is on, this tool can really help you figure out your tree.

-If you have a sibling to compare matches with
+If you have a sibling to compare with your DNA match

 - maternal or paternal aunts, first cousins, grandparents: any shared matches will provide immediate confirmation on which side of the family they are on, and will share all of your closer matches with you and many as distant as 4th cousins